 The Canada's Top 100 Employers project is a national competition to determine which employers lead their industries in offering exceptional workplaces for their employees.
 There are also separate competitions recognizing Atlantic Canadian and Nova Scotian employers.
-The following are some of the current Best Employers operating on Cape Breton Island:
+The following are some of the current and past Best Employers recognized as operating on Cape Breton Island:

 - CBCL LIMITED

 - CLEARWATER SEAFOOD'S LP

 - MARITIME TRAVEL

 - WORKERS COMPENSATION BOARD OF NOVA SCOTIA

+- ADMIRAL INSURANCE SERVICES

+- EMERA INC.

+- HEALTH ASSOCIATION NOVA SCOTIA

+- OFFICE INTERIORS